Helmholtz-AI-Energy/perun/examples/torch_mnist/README.md

 |         0 | train_epoch |                  5 | 8.980±1.055 s  | 433.082±11.012 W | 0.874±0.007 %  | 2.746±0.148 %      |
 |         0 | test        |                  5 | 1.098±0.003 s  | 274.947±83.746 W | 0.804±0.030 %  | 2.808±0.025 %      |

 The application has been run 1 times.
-Throught its runtime, it has used 0.012 kWh, released a total of 0.005 kgCO2e into the atmosphere, and you paid 0.00 € in electricity for it.
+Throughout its runtime, it has used 0.012 kWh, released a total of 0.005 kgCO2e into the atmosphere, and you paid 0.00 € in electricity for it.
 ```

 The results display data about the functions *train*, *test_epoch* and *test*.
 Those functions were specialy marked using the ```@monitor()``` decorator.